jaclu/AOK-Filesystem-Tools/Docs/hostname.md

 Since it used to be provided via iOS, nobody has implemented any functinolly to change hostname within iSH.
 Hopefully that gets fixed at some point.

-Here are some workarrounds to handle this.
+Here are some workarounds to handle this.
 It can't solve all instances of `localhost` showing up, but it can make it much better.

 Before starting to take action I would suggest to first browse through this document so that you have realistic expectations about if this will be worthwhile.

 ## Set hostname

-Uppercase and dashes work, spaces cant be used.
+Uppercase and dashes work, spaces can't be used.
 This has always worked, such as you can change this file.
 Up to this point iSH itself does not use it.
 So it has historically been a waste of time to bother to change this file.

 ``` shell
 echo MyOwnIsh > /etc/hostname